craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Magical Items of Note.md

 	Entry Description: GME-008  is to be stored within Vault 0's Warm Storage sector in a 6'x2'x1' darksteel container lined with a soft textile.
 GME-008 is currently uncontained, and is being used by it's current Keeper.

 		GME-008 is a dual-headed greataxe primarily composed of steel.
 Together, the heads of the axe are 1.45' across, and they each have a blade just over 14" long.
+In addition to its material proporties, GME-008 exhibits an emotional influence on its user, creating or increasing irritation and or anger that leads to a blood-fueled rage.
 ```

 ###### The Compalati